Syncplay/syncplay/README.md

 ### Getting started with Syncplay on Windows

 1. Ensure that you have the latest version of `Media Player Classic - Home Cinema (MPC-HC)` installed.
-The most recent stable build is `1.6.3`.
+The latest stable build is `1.6.3`.

-2. Download the Syncplay frozen executable package from https://github.com/Uriziel/syncplay/downloads and extract to a folder of your choosing.
+2. Download Syncplay frozen executable package from https://github.com/Uriziel/syncplay/downloads and extract to a folder of your choosing.

 3. If you are running your own server then open `syncplayServer` (see "How to use the server", below).